-Our mine operations are required to develop and maintain a Community Plan for Mine Closure as part of our SPMS.
-This community plan is a requirement independent of operational planning for remaining life of mine and ensures that the site's strategy for community investment has a long-term perspective, based on stakeholder consultation, community input and focused on a sustainable legacy.
-Sites are required to periodically update community plans for mine closure, including studies and surveys to measure social outcomes as a measure of progress towards the community's development goals.
+Our mine operations are required to develop and maintain a Community Plan for Social Closure as part of our SPMS.
+This social closure plan is a requirement independent of operational planning for remaining life of mine and ensures that the site's strategy for community investment has a long-term perspective, based on stakeholder consultation, community input and focused on a sustainable legacy.
+Sites are required to periodically update social closure plans, including studies and surveys to measure social outcomes as a measure of progress towards the community's development goals.
 Central to our approach is that mine closure preparation must be a community-led process with the mine site facilitating and providing relevant information and support.
+A typical site social closure plan consists of:

-- A typical site community plan for mine closure consists of: - Socio-economic baseline studies to map the impact of the loss of the mine's economic presence from the local economy. - Perception studies to determine awareness of what closure means and what are stakeholders' priorities for the community's future post-mine closure. - Stakeholder mapping and engagement plan. - Closure impact and risk assessment. - Integration with other functional areas, in particular Human Resources and Supply Chain to ensure a coordinated site plan. - Where the need exists, strengthening local planning and governance capacity. - Collaboration with local partners and regulators during mine operations to promote diversification of the local economy, reducing dependence of local suppliers on the mine.
+- Socio-economic baseline studies to map the impact of the loss of the mine's economic presence from the local economy. - Perception studies to determine awareness of what closure means and what are stakeholders' priorities for the community's future post-mine closure. - Stakeholder mapping and engagement plan. - Closure impact and risk assessment. - Integration with other functional areas, in particular Human Resources and Supply Chain to ensure a coordinated site plan. - Where the need exists, strengthening local planning and governance capacity. - Collaboration with local partners and regulators during mine operations to promote diversification of the local economy, reducing dependence of local suppliers on the mine.